Customized Holistic Veterinary Services

 Is your horse slowing down?
 Many people think that this is "just old age" but age is not a disease.
 Decreased energy, decreased mobility, arthritis and "old age diseases" are all treatable conditions that we can manage with a combination of Western medicine and holistic treatment options.
 Animals age much faster than people.
 Many conditions common in older animals like arthritis, mobility issues, thyroid issues and metabolic issues can be managed holistically with excellent results.
 Even for healthy older horses as they age they have different needs for exercise, nutrition, and healthcare than young animals.
 We can come up with a plan tailored to your horse's unique needs to help them age gracefully.

 Palliative Care & Hospice

-For horses with chronic and terminal diseases Dr. Aja offers palliative and hospice care with a focus on pain management.
-We will discuss quality of life and options to give your horse the best possible quality of life.
+For horses with chronic and terminal diseases Dr. Aja offers palliative and hospice care with a focus on pain management and Quality of Life.
+We will discuss quality of life and options to give your horse the best possible Quality of Life.
 We'll also talk through your horse's disease process, what to expect, and how to plan for end of life decision making.
-Dr. Aja uses a combination of conventional Western medicine and Traditional Chinese Veterinary Medicine techniques (acupuncture, massage, food therapy, herbal medicine) plus chiropractic, laser therapy, and aromatherapy to help your horse have the best quality of life possible.
+Dr. Aja integrates all the best treatments available in conventional Western medicine and Traditional Chinese Veterinary Medicine techniques (acupuncture, massage, food therapy, herbal medicine) plus chiropractic, laser therapy, and aromatherapy to help your horse have the best Quality of Life possible.

 SOME EMERGENCY AND URGENT CARE PROVIDERS IN WESTERN WASHINGTON